Assabu | Travel

 Best knowns for Japan’s largest sunflower fields, this small agricultural town is one of Central Hokkaido’s popular destinations in summer.

-On the right bank of the Ishikari-gawa along Route 275, the agricultural town of Urausu (浦臼) has Japan’s largest vineyard and some picnic spots around Tsurunuma.
+About 60km northeast of Sapporo Route 275, the agricultural town of Urausu has some great picnic spots around Tsurunuma Park.

 Founded as Hokkaido’s first prison Kabato Shujikan in 1881, this town was named after the first warden Tsukigata Kiyoshi.